 If you do not maintain the required cumulative grade-point average for your scholarship, you will be eligible for one semester of probation for the first in-class semester of the following academic year to regain eligibility.
 During this semester, you will receive the scholarship.
 If you fail to meet the minimum GPA requirement after the probationary semester, the scholarship will be canceled.
 You may regain the scholarship by bringing your GPA up to the required minimum.
-For additional information regarding the minimum GPA requirements for your scholarship or the appeal process if you lose your scholarship for academic or other reasons, please contact our office at [email protected].
+For additional information regarding the minimum GPA requirements for your scholarship or the appeal process if you lose your scholarship for academic or other reasons, please reach out via the SFS Inquiry Form.

 In addition to institutional merit-based scholarships awarded to students at the time of admission, current students may also be eligible for the following scholarship opportunities:

 The LaCLA (La Comunidad Latina en Acción) Scholarship was established in 1993 by a group of Latino/a students at Northeastern University as a way to increase the retention of Latino/a students at the university.
 The purpose of the scholarship is to encourage academic excellence of students and promote community service on campus and in Greater Boston.

 To apply for the Scholarship of the Month, complete the Student Financial Services Endowed Scholarship Application available through your Student Hub.
 Once you have logged into your Student Hub choose “Resources” and select “Scholarship Application” under “Student Financial Services”.
 You can then select the “LaCLA Scholarship Application 2021-2022”.
 All application materials should be submitted before June 1st, 2022.